robderstadt/RocketPhone/README.md

 ## Prototype ##
 <img src="https://github.com/robderstadt/RocketPhone/blob/master/images/prototype.png"/>

+## How to Use ##
+Plug in the battery to the FONA (it'll power the Arduino), then press-and-hold the "key" button for 2 seconds.
+The FONA will startup.
+Next press and release the reset button on your Arduino.
+The software will initialize the FONA.

 ## Caveat Emptor ##

-Use this information and library at your own risk!
+Use this information and source code at your own risk!
 I cannot be held liable or responsible for how you use this information.
 Be aware that you could loose your rocket (or worse) if something goes wrong.